 We charge translations on the basis of so-called standard lines.
-One standard line includes 55 characters plus spaces of the finished translation.
+One standard line includes 55 characters plus spaces of the longer language version.
 The total number is calculated on the basis of the information provided by MSWord and is then multiplied by a specific language-dependent price per line.
 This provides the final price for the translation.

 This volume-based pricing model is the fairest option for both customers as well as translators.